 - Convenience Store

 - Liquor Store

-We worked at an on-premise event marketing program last summer where we measured the impact of a sampling experience on purchase intent.
+We worked at an on-premise spirits event marketing program one summer where we measured the impact of a sampling experience on purchase intent.
 Brand teams activated at two different venue types: bars and restaurants.

 Survey results indicated that the impact of sampling on purchase intent was stronger among consumers at restaurants than at bars.
 Restaurant customers sampled were 19 percentage points more likely to purchase than those who weren’t.
 There was only an eight percentage point difference at bars.

 We concluded that the cocktail selection, paired with food, drew more attention to the brand than providing a cocktail sample by itself at a bar.
 This insight would not have been noticed had we not differentiated between bars and restaurants in the survey.

 I recommend identifying all relevant venue categories and types in the event marketing research.
 On the agency side, urge your analytic team to give generate more insightful information by doing so.